 Dresden.
 Inv.
 No. Hm 087.

-left has been replaced with a portrait of Antinous of the Apollo-Antinous type.
+replaced with a portrait of Antinous of the Apollo-Antinous type.

 Augustan and Hadrianic periods, 1st century BC - 2nd century AD.

 Abguss-Sammlung (Cast Collection), Semperbau, Dresden.
 Inv.
 No. ASN 2379.

 Height 160 cm, width 112 cm, depth 58 cm.

 Acquired in 1783 with the cast collection of Anton Rafael Mengs (1728-1779).